Azure-Samples/ms-identity-docs-code-dotnet/src/msal-client-credentials-flow/README.md

    curl -X GET https://localhost:5001/application -ki
    ```

-   :information_source: Since the request is sent without a Bearer Token, it is expected to receive an Unauthorized response `401`.
-The web API is now protected

    If everything worked, you should receive a response from the downstream web API (Microsoft Graph, in this case) similar to this:

    ```console